XiaoMigros/nsm-musescore-styles/README.md

 Template file: Place the file in MuseScore's 'Templates' folder and/or create a copy of the file for each new score you create.

 Style file: Place the file in MuseScore's 'Styles' folder.
 Open it with 'Format/Load Style', or set it as your default style under 'Preferences/Score/Style'.

+Plugins: Place the 'NSM Tools' folder in MuseScore's 'Plugins' folder, then follow the standard plugin installation process for your MuseScore version.